SougataMukherjee/DSA-and-Algo/readme.md

 //Q6 find Overlapping Intervals<br>
 Input: arr[][] = [[1,3],[2,4],[6,8],[9,10]]
 Output: [[1,4], [6,8], [9,10]]
-//Q7 Sort an array of 0s, 1s, and 2s
+//Q7 Sort an array of 0s, 1s, and 2s<br>
-//Q8 Merge Two Sorted Arrays Without Extra Space
+//Q8 Merge Two Sorted Arrays Without Extra Space<br>
+//Q9 Given an array where the first element is the pivot, partition it into three subarrays: left (elements < pivot), equal (elements = pivot), and right (elements > pivot).
+Return a new array with elements from left, equal, and right combined in order<br>
+n = 5
+arr = [4, 5, 3, 7, 2]
+[3, 2, 4, 5, 7]<br>
+//Q10 Given an array of item(toys) weights, find the minimum number of containers needed to ship them, where each container can hold items within 4 units of the lightest item inside.<br>

+For w = [1, 2, 3, 21, 22, 23], the minimum number of containers required is 2 ([1, 2, 3] and [21, 22, 23]).<br>
+//Q11 Find three stick lengths that form a non-degenerate triangle with the maximum perimeter.
+If multiple exist, choose the one with the longest maximum side, then the longest minimum side.
+If none exist, return [-1].<br>

 # greedy algo